 - For example: theft under $5,000.00, simple assault, fraud under $5,000.00.

-There are two criteria for an offence to be categorized as serious criminality:
+Criteria for an offence to be categorized as serious criminality:

 - An offence with a maximum prison sentence of 10 years or more.

 - For example: offences involving bodily injury and/or use of a weapon; DUIs and dangerous driving (as of December 18, 2018)

 Whether your offence was non-serious or serious will affect your inadmissibility.
 If you have a non-serious offence, a border agent may interpret the offence as either admissible or inadmissible.
 However, the nature of the offence is not the only factor in determining one’s criminal grounds of inadmissibility.
 The amount of offences in one’s record will also affect one’s inadmissibility.
 If an individual has more than one non-serious offence on their record, they are definitely inadmissible.
 The same can be said for serious criminality, though having just one serious offence will make you inadmissible.